 - To obtain a place/transition Petri net from an open workflow net the communication places are removed.
-(Implemented in command-line option '--lola'.) - To improve readability of the implemented patterns all transition guards, arc inscriptions and arc types were adopted from [Sta05].
-To "convert" these patterns to a low-level Petri net, all transition guards and arc inscriptions were removed (decisions are now made non-deterministically) and read arcs are "unfolded" to loops.
-Due to a new fault management (see [Changes and Modulation], page 9) the semantics does not contain any reset arcs.
+This abstraction from communicational behavior is used in all Petri net output formats except oWFN ('--format=owfn'). - The original Petri net semantics [Sta05] consists of high-level Petri net patterns.
+However, the models generated from BPEL2oWFN abstract from data.
+Therefore all transition guards, arc inscriptions and arc types were "converted" to low-level constructs: all transition guards and arc inscriptions were removed (decisions are now made non-deterministically) and read arcs are "unfolded" to loops.
+Due to a new fault management (see [Changes and Modulation], page 10) the semantics does not contain any reset arcs.